Menu

 • 5 and 6 day seminars: 15 pounds each

-International Mountain Guides provides dinner, breakfast, and hot drinks while on the mountain for most programs (does not include MDS, AMDS or CRS).
-IMG is happy to accommodate diet restrictions, allergies and food intolerances to the best of our ability.
-With advanced notice we are usually able to adjust the meal plan.
-Individuals with carefully controlled or limited diets may need to provide their own food supplements or replacement diet.
-If you are Vegan, Kosher, Gluten intolerant or require a special diet, you may need to bring your own food.
-Please contact the IMG office to discuss your particular needs.
+Meals — International Mountain Guides provides dinner, breakfast, and hot drinks while on the mountain for most Mt.
+Rainier programs (does not include 1 or 2 Day programs such as CMGH or CRS).
+We do our best to provide simple, tasty and nutritious breakfasts and dinners for you while on the mountain.
 We try to supply high quality, hearty food considering the mountain setting.
 Your guides will be melting snow for hot drinks and for cold drinking water.

-It is your responsibility to bring lunch/trail food.
+Trail Snacks/lunches — It is your responsibility to provide your own lunch/trail food for your climb, as well as meals before and after your climb.
 You can click here to see what some of our guides bring to eat on the mountain.
 Make sure you bring enough calories to keep you going all day.
 We will be working hard while on the mountain so don't cut yourself short.
 This is no time to go on a diet, because if you don't keep fuel in the furnace you'll run out of energy.
 You will often hear the guides saying, "Lunch begins after breakfast, and ends at dinner," meaning that we eat at every rest break throughout the day and there will never be a set "lunch" break.
 Bring foods that you know you'll want to eat.
 Some mountain favorites for the first day are cold pizza, deli sandwiches, fried chicken, and potato chips.
 Things like G.O.R.P, granola bars, fruit, string cheese, crackers, dried meats like salami, candy bars, etc. are good any day.
 It never hurts to throw in some electrolyte powder or other drink mix for your water.

 Powerbars, Cliff Bars, Luna Bars, etc. can be great energy but just make sure that you are going to want to eat them.
-They can be bland and un-palatable in the high altitude cold of a mountain and can also freeze and be impossible to eat.
+They can be bland and unpalatable in the high altitude cold of a mountain and can also freeze and be impossible to eat.
 Make sure that whatever you bring can either be eaten while cold, or can fit in your pocket to stay warm.
 Finally, it is not a bad idea to bring a couple of gel packets (like Gu or Power Gel) for summit day.
 If you lose your appetite on the upper mountain, a Gu will keep you going and is easy on the stomach.

-For all of our programs on Mt.
+Beverages — For all of our programs on Mt.
 Rainier, we recommend each person carry two wide mouthed Nalgene plastic bottles.
 Wide mouthed bottles are easier to fill, especially when melting snow, and resist freezing a bit longer than small necked bottles.
 In the early season (May-June) you may want to carry your bottles in insulated covers, like the Outdoor Research Water Bottle Parka to avoid freezing.
 In the later summer, we carry our bottles wrapped in our puffy jackets inside our packs on summit day.
 Two bottles should last you through the hiking day until you get to camp.
 Later in the summer, running streams may provide an additional source of water below 8,000 feet.
 If you drink stream water, we recommend treating it with either iodine tablets or chlorine dioxide tablets.
 Iodine is fast (30 minutes) but has a bad aftertaste unless used with the optional taste neutralizing tablets.
 Chlorine dioxide takes 4 hours but has little aftertaste.

 At camps, the guides melt enough water for all to hydrate and fill their bottles.
 The guides also melt water for the morning and evening meals which both include a variety of hot drinks.
 At meals, all water consumed is brought to a boil and is safe to drink.
 For filling water bottles, we can't boil enough water to fill everyone's bottles.
 Instead, we recommend that each person decide for themselves whether to treat their water or not.
 If the water source is clean, untouched snow, we normally assume it will be relatively pure.
 Later in the season, when the last winter's snow is all melted, it might be a good idea to treat un-boiled water.
 Again, we leave it to the individual to make their own decision.
 IMG and our guides cannot guarantee the purity of any drinking water on the mountain.